Pettor/app-condominium-2000/README.md

 ![design](/header.png)

 # Condominium 2000
-Just built a condominium and feel it lacks that internets attraction we all crave?
-Let me present Condominium 2000!
+Just built a condominium and feel it lacks that internets attraction we all crave in 2019?
+Well this one is quite old, but still take a look ;)

 A website using this template can be found at [Navet3](http://www.navet3.se).